labthings/picamerax/docs/recipes2.rst

    open file.

 4. Finally, the file is flushed and closed.
-Note that this is the only circumstance in which picamera will presume to close the output for you, because picamera opened the output for you.
+Note that this is the only circumstance in which picamerax will presume to close the output for you, because picamerax opened the output for you.

 As noted above, this fits the majority use case (sequentially writing video to a file) very well.
-However, if you are piping data to another process via a FIFO (which picamera will simply treat as any other file), you may wish to avoid all the buffering.
+However, if you are piping data to another process via a FIFO (which picamerax will simply treat as any other file), you may wish to avoid all the buffering.
 In this case, you can simply open the output yourself with no buffering.
 As noted above, you will then be responsible for closing the output when you are finished with it (you opened it, so the responsibility for